 Eventually, Ike paid his $25 fine, had his weapons checked into the Grand Hotel by Virgil, and wandered away to nurse his wounds.
-Later in the afternoon, Ike met up with his brother Billy, Tom and Frank McLaury, and Billy Claiborne, an outlaw and friend of the cowboys.
-They hit up Spangenberg’s, an ammuniton store, and loaded up their gun belts as the town, including Wyatt, looked on.
+Later in the afternoon, Ike met up with his brother Billy, Tom and Frank McLaury, and Billy Claiborne, an outlaw and friend of the Cowboys.
+They hit up Spangenberg’s, an ammunition store, and loaded up their gun belts as the town, including Wyatt, looked on.

 The group soon congregated near the O.K.
 Corral, at an “eighteen-foot-wide empty lot on the south side of Fremont between C.S.
-Fly’s boardinghouse and a frame residence owned by William Hardwood, who had been Tombstone’s first mayor.”
+Fly’s boardinghouse and a frame residence owned by William Harwood, who had been Tombstone’s first mayor.”

 Editor’s note: for weeks now I’ve petitioned to have the fight renamed the “Gunfight on the South Side of Fremont Between C.S.
-Fly’s Boardinghouse and A Frame Residence Owned by William Hardwood,” but the response has been lackluster at best.
+Fly’s Boardinghouse and A Frame Residence Owned by William Harwood,” but the response has been lackluster at best.
 Will update later.

-Around three in the afternoon, Wyatt, Virgil, Morgan and Doc Holliday began their walk down to the lot, past Johnny Behan, who falsely claimed to have already disarmed the cowboys.
+Around three in the afternoon, Wyatt, Virgil, Morgan and Doc Holliday began their walk down to the lot, past Johnny Behan, who falsely claimed to have already disarmed the Cowboys.
 When they got there, a tense standoff left all the men’s nerves frayed.

 Accounts of the gunfight vary, but it’s believed Wyatt and Billy Clanton shot first and at the same time; the Earps later claimed they heard several guns being cocked right before the fight started.